 All forms of racism, bigotry, and prejudice are major violations of the discipline code at Christian Academy schools.
-(See section G.1.8 Diversity Commitment)
+(See section G.1.4 Statement on Unity and Diversity)

 Use of racial slurs or demeaning statements (verbal or non-verbal) will result in serious school discipline which may include one or more of the consequences listed below, which are listed in no particular order.